banago/PHPloy/readme.md

     post-deploy[] = "wget http://staging-example.com/post-deploy/test.php --spider --quiet"
 ```

-If your password is missing in the `phploy.ini` file or the `PHPLOY_PASSWORD` environment variable, PHPloy will interactively ask you for your password.
+If your password is missing in the `phploy.ini` file or the `PHPLOY_PASS` environment variable, PHPloy will interactively ask you for your password.
 There is also an option to store the password in a file called `.phploy`.

 ```
 [staging]
-    password=password
+    pass="thePassword"

 [production]
-    password=password
+    pass="thePassword"
 ```

 This feature is especially useful if you would like to share your phploy.ini via Git but hide your password from the public.